 These procedures extract various parts of a path, which need not be a normalized path.
 The procedure path-extension returns the file extension (including the period) or the empty string if there is no extension.
 The procedure path-strip-extension returns the path with the extension stripped off.
 The procedure path-directory returns the file's directory (including the last path separator) or the empty string if no directory is specified in the path.
 The procedure path-strip-directory returns the path with the directory stripped off.
 The procedure path-strip-trailing-directory-separator returns the path with the directory separator stripped off if one is at the end of the path.
 The procedure path-volume returns the file's volume (including the last path separator) or the empty string if no volume is specified in the path.
-The procedure path-strip-volume returns the path with the volume stripped off.
+The procedure path-volume returns the file's volume (including the last path separator) or the empty string if no volume is specified in the path.
+The procedure path-volume returns the file's volume (including the last path separator) or the empty string if no volume is specified in the path.
+The procedure path-volume returns the file's volume (including the last path separator) or the empty string if no volume is specified in the path.
+The procedure path-volume returns the path with the volume strip-volume returns the path with the volume strip-volume returns the path with the volume striped off.

 '''

 (path-extension "/tmp/foo")

+.....

 (path-extension "/tmp/foo.txt")

 ".txt"

 (path-strip-extension "/tmp/foo.txt")

 "/tmp/foo"

 (path-directory "/tmp/foo.txt")

+"/tmp/"

 (path-strip-directory "/tmp/foo.txt")

+"foo.txt"

 (path-strip-trailing-directory-separator "/usr/local/bin/")

 "/usr/local/bin"

 (path-strip-trailing-directory-separator "/usr/local/bin")

 "/usr/local/bin"

 (path-volume "/tmp/foo.txt")

+.....

 (path-volume "C:/tmp/foo.txt")

 ; result is "C:" under Microsoft Windows

 (path-strip-volume "C:/tmp/foo.txt")

-"C:/tmp/foo.txt"; result is "/tmp/foo.txt" under Microsoft Windows
+"C:/tmp/foo.txt" ; result is "/tmp/foo.txt" under Microsoft Windows

 '''